 Greater Syria becomes an ethnic and religious melting pot.
 The Phoenicians develop a sophisticated culture and economy based on seafaring and trade.
 The Aramaeans establish Damascus as their capital and introduce Aramaic as the lingua franca.
 Jews migrate to the region around 1200 BCE.

-From the 4th Century CE, the Christian (Byzantine) Roman Empire rules Greater Syria from Constantinople (Istanbul).
+The Christian (Byzantine) Roman Empire rules Greater Syria from the 4th Century CE to the early 7th Century CE.
 During this period many Syrian Arabs adopt Christianity.

 Meanwhile, a dispute over the rightful successor to Muhammad leads to a split in Islam and the establishment of two rival sects - the Shias and the Sunnis.